lamastex/scalable-data-science/_sds/research/densityEstimation/saaad.md

   * interactive (with humans-in-the-loop)
 * the phenomena is time-varying

-These questions are addressed to experts in statistical/machine learning and visualisation or human-computer interactions.
+These questions are addressed to experts in statistical/machine learning and visualization or human-computer interactions.
 The background information is given in the list of references below for concreteness.
-Plese see [https://tinyurl.com/yaep8k2w](https://lamastex.github.io/scalable-data-science/sds/research/densityEstimation/saaad/) for further industrial/academic context.
+Please see [https://tinyurl.com/yaep8k2w](https://lamastex.github.io/scalable-data-science/sds/research/densityEstimation/saaad/) for further industrial/academic context.

 ![](https://tr3.cbsistatic.com/hub/i/r/2016/04/15/c326870e-5682-40f6-9085-6e95cea67e7e/resize/770x/166a5883e09792f95d22f3382b8c581b/ai2-visual-credit-mit-csail.jpg)